jiangfengming/teleman/README.md

 ## Features
 * Tiny, only about 2kb after gzipped.
 * Support middleware.
-* Return decoded response body by default.
+* Return decoded response body.
 * Handle `response.ok` for you.

 ## Installation